 • chronic.

-The body of each child is individual.
-In some children, the disease can occur with pronounced symptoms, while in others - in an erased form.
-Therefore, it is important to carefully monitor the condition of the child and respond to his complaints.
-Thus, it will be possible to recognize the disease in time and prevent its transition into a chronic form.
-After the bacteria enters the body, the child becomes a carrier of shigella.
-Outwardly, it may look completely healthy, since the bacteria are pre-incubated, and the disease does not manifest itself in any way.
+Each child's body is individual.
+In some children the disease may occur with pronounced symptoms, while in others it may be mild.
+Therefore, it is important to carefully monitor the child’s condition and respond to his complaints.
+Thus, it will be possible to recognize the disease in time and prevent it from becoming chronic.
+Once the bacteria enters the body, the child becomes a carrier of Shigella.
+Outwardly, he may look absolutely healthy, since the bacteria are first incubated, and the disease does not manifest itself in any way.

 The duration of the incubation period varies from several hours to 7 days.
-But in most cases it does not exceed 2-3 days.
-Further, the child's body temperature rises sharply, which is easily reduced after taking antipyretic drugs, and then rises again.
-It stays on for about two days.
+But in most cases it does not exceed 2–3 days.
+Next, the child’s body temperature rises sharply, which easily decreases after taking antipyretic drugs, and then rises again.
+It lasts for about two days.
 During this period, signs of intoxication appear.
 These include:

 • headache;